 by the last sovereign, Queen, Lili'uokalani before her death.

-to continue as "de jure" sovereign under the illegally occupied Hawaiian Kingdom in 1917 - to preserve sovereignty, the royal family and the Hawaiian Kingdom.
+to continue as "de jure" soveriegn under the illegally occupied Hawaiian Kingdom in 1917 - to preserve sovereignty, the royal family and the Hawaiian Kingdom.

 Elizabeth claims the next head of this royal house by primogeniture will be her niece, Princess Theresa Owana Ka`ohelelani and then to her primogeniture descendants,